tongye-nz/github-copilot-for-msa/workshop-step-2-agent-mode-and-custom-chat-modes.md

 - [ ] Understanding of Agent Mode capabilities
 - [ ] Experience with custom chat modes
 - [ ] Well-defined app concept with technology stack
-- [ ] 3-5 core features identified

 **Quick Troubleshooting:**

-- **Chat modes not responding?** → Ensure Copilot Chat extension is enabled and you're signed into GitHub
+- **Can't think of an app idea?** → Try one of these apps (web based, mobile, or desktop):
+  - Pet adoption app
+  - Bookmark manager
+  - Local event finder
+  - Recipe organizer
+  - Fitness challenge app
+  - A game
-- **Getting generic responses?** → Provide more specific context about your goals and experience
+- **Getting generic responses?** → Provide more specific context about your goals and experience.
+Be explicit about what you want to achieve.
-- **Overwhelmed by suggestions?** → Focus on one idea at a time, ask mentor to prioritize
+- **Overwhelmed by suggestions?** → Focus on one idea at a time, ask mentor to prioritize.

 ---